Use a pre-launch report to identify issues

 The pre-launch report will work as long as we are able to install and "crawl" your app.
 However, certain apps may require minor code modifications.
 Common examples include apps that require country validation or install validation.
 To learn more, go to our frequently asked questions.

-Note that test devices can’t run tests on apps without a main launch activity, including launchers, widgets, keyboards, and watch faces.
+Note: Test devices can’t run tests on apps without a main launch activity, including launchers, widgets, keyboards, and watch faces.

 Collapse All Expand All

-Run a pre-launch report
+Generate a pre-launch report

 Customize your tests